EslamHamdy911/tuktuk-drive/README.md

 ## 📌 Notes

 - All flows are simulated — no backend or real API calls.
+- IndexedDB + Service Worker make the app behave like it has a backend.
 - Designed for prototyping and UI testing only.
 - Feedback and suggestions are welcome!